digitallawyer/openlegaldictionary/_definitions/unsound-mind.md

 ---
 title: Unsound Mind
 permalink: "/definitions/unsound-mind.html"
-body: A person of unsound mind is an adult who from infirmity of mind ls incapable of managing himself or his af-falrs.
+body: A person of unsound mind is an adult who from infirmity of mind is incapable of managing himself or his af-falrs.
 The term, therefore, Includes Insane persons, Idiots, and imbeciles.
 Street.
 See Insanity.
 And see Cheney v.
 Price.
 90 Hun, 238, 37 N. Y. Supp.
 117; In re Black’s Estate, 1 Myr.
 Prob.
 (Cal.)
 24; In re Mason, 3